 A Twist on Tradition: Hot Chocolate Nutcracker

 In this rendition of the timeless tale, the great Christmas Eve party scene takes place in 1928-era New Orleans.
 Kara Johnson receives a nutcracker filled with hot chocolate and upon falling asleep is transported to a land of wonder by a trio of mischievous mice.
 This spin includes an original score by Mariah Carey, young LA dancers who are all students of the Debbie Allen Academy and Debbie Allen herself.
-Treat your family to this not-so-classic adventure, and those who poo-poo the tutu will have a blast.
-(Just beware: those mice crack the kids up, but they might grate on adult nerves.
-Don't worry: the spectacular dancing more than makes up for the mice!)
+Treat your family to this not-so-classic adventure, and even those who poo-poo the tutu will have a blast.

 Taste the Sugarplum Sweets: Pasadena Dance Theater

 This is a beautiful production at the San Gabriel Mission Playhouse is presented by one of our local companies and the perfect opportunity to support homegrown artistic effort.
-With a cast of over 80 dancers performing, it’s a tremendous production that will please everyone.
-Plus, the company hosts Clara’s Holiday Party on December 16 & 17 at 12:30 p.m. before the show, where refreshments will be served by Clara and the Sugarplum Fairy.
-This party will get the kids buzzing about the room and will give them an opportunity to learn a bit about the story before stepping into that sometimes overwhelming arena of the theatre.
+With a cast of over 80 dancers, it’s a tremendous production that will please everyone.
+Plus, the company hosts Clara’s Holiday Party on Dec.
+16 & 23 at 12:30 p.m. before the show, where refreshments will be served by Clara and the Sugarplum Fairy.

 For Kids by Kids: The Red Chair Children’s Production

 What’s more kid-friendly than other kids?
-This production features young dancers ages 5-18 that perform alongside adults with a stunning cast of over 100 dancers, making it a great way to introduce young audiences to classic ballet.
+This production features young dancers ages 5-18 performing alongside adults with a stunning cast of over 100 dancers, making it a great way to introduce young audiences to classic ballet.
 Don’t miss “Drosselmeyer’s Magical Bag” before the performance on Dec.
 9, where kids can meet the cast and get a special present from Uncle Drosselmeyer’s bag, just like Clara!